ryanongra/tp/docs/DeveloperGuide.md

   * Pros: Much more general.
 Lesser things to test, lesser bugs when done correctly.
   * Cons: Hard to implement.
 Over engineering.

 We have decided to go ahead with **Alternative 1** as it allows for greater flexibility for future changes.
 The validity of an `EventName` does not have to follow that of `Name` and thus **Alternative 1** would be ideal for such a case.
-It is also less complex.
+Moreover, using a different class allows for type checking, which ensures we do not accidentally pass a `Name` belonging to a `Person` to a method expecting `EventName` belonging to an `Event`.

 ### \[Proposed\] Undo/redo feature